-You are able to file another Chapter 13 bankruptcy case after 2 from past Chapter 13 bankruptcy discharge.
-You can see how often you can file for another type of bankruptcy by learning more about the 2-4-6-8 rule.
+You are able to file for another Chapter 13 bankruptcy 2 years after your last Chapter 13 bankruptcy discharge.
+You can also see how often you can file for other bankruptcy types by learning more about the 2-4-6-8 rule.

 Do I Have Alternatives to Filing Chapter 13?

 Yes.
 You may qualify to file under Chapter 7 of the Bankruptcy Code if you meet income requirements.
 However, if you want to save your home from foreclosure, owe more on your car loan than your car is worth, have non-exempt property, or owe debts that are not dischargeable in bankruptcy, a Georgia Chapter 13 bankruptcy case may be your best bankruptcy option.
 The video below summarizes a Chapter 13 bankruptcy in Georgia.

 However, bankruptcy may not be your only debt relief option.
 You might also want to explore debt settlement or debt consolidation.
 Ascend has a Guide to Debt Settlement and a Guide to Debt Consolidation that provides information about these two types of debt relief.

 In addition, if you want to explore alternatives to a Chapter 13 bankruptcy, use the debt relief comparison calculator below.
 Please note that if you have taken the Chapter 13 calculator above, there are many similarities, so it may not make sense to take this calculator.